warronyiang15/Computer-Security/Hitcon2022/readme.md

 # Thoughts

-This was my first official offline CTF competition, hosted by a Taiwanese organization.
+This was my first official online CTF competition, hosted by a Taiwanese organization.
 Initially, I only wanted to complete the tasks required for the external CTF competition, which was part of the Computer Security Fall 2022 course at NTU.
 However, I discovered that solving the problems was a lot of fun, even though some of them were quite challenging as I was still a newbie to CTF.

 During the CTF, I learned about the various modes of CTF and what to expect when participating in a jeopardy CTF mode.
 This gave me valuable ideas and strategies to prepare for the final exam, which is the AIS EOF 2022 qualification.